Goose Gossage: New York Yankees (1978–1983)

 On April 19, 1979, following a Yankee loss to the Baltimore Orioles, Reggie Jackson started kidding Cliff Johnson about his inability to hit Gossage.
-While Johnson was showering, Gossage insisted to Jackson that he struck out Johnson all the time when he used to face him.
-When Jackson relayed this information to Johnson upon his return to the locker room, a fight started between Johnson and the pitcher.
-Gossage tore ligaments in his right thumb and missed three months of the season.
+While Johnson was showering, Gossage insisted to Jackson that he struck out Johnson all the time when he used to face him, and that he was terrible at the plate.
+“He either homers or strikes out”, Gossage said.
+He had previously given Johnson the nickname “Breeze” in reference to how his big swing kept Gossage cool on the pitcher’s mound in hot weather.
+When Jackson relayed this information to Johnson upon his return to the locker room, all the players assembled, egged on by Jackson, started laughing at him and in unison loudly called him “Breeze” with some waving their arms and hands before doubling over.
+This infuriated Johnson and a fight started between him and Gossage.
+Gossage tore ligaments in his right thumb and missed three months of the season which cost the Yankees a chance to win their third consecutive World Series title.
+Yankees owner George Steinbrenner was furious and fined both Johnson and Gossage.
 Teammate Tommy John called it "a demoralizing blow to the team."
+Johnson was traded to Cleveland two months after the brawl.
 Ron Guidry, the reigning Cy Young Award winner, volunteered to go to the bullpen to replace him.
 In the first game of a doubleheader on October 4, 1980, Gossage pitched the last two innings of a 5–2 win over the Detroit Tigers, earning his career-high 33rd save as New York clinched another division title.
 On October 10, George Brett of the Royals hit a tide-turning three-run homer off Gossage into Yankee Stadium's right-field upper deck to lead the Royals to a three-game sweep in the AL Championship Series, after the Yankees had defeated the Royals in three consecutive ALCS from 1976 to 1978.
 Almost three years later during the regular season, Brett got to Gossage again in the Bronx, blasting a go-ahead two-run home run in the top of the ninth in a game memorialized as the "Pine Tar Game".